rec/gitz/doc/git-new.rst

 - Pushes them to the remote origin with --set-upstream

+USEFUL FLAGS

+``git new --reference/-r <branch-or-commit>`` uses a commit ID to populate the new branches that isn't the default reference branch

+``git new --use-head/-u`` uses the current commit ID to populate the new branches and not the reference commit

+``git new --duplicate/-d <remote>/<branch>`` duplicates the name and contents of a remote branch in your local repo, super useful for code reviewing.

 gitz can guess what the reference branch and remote origin are, and for nearly all projects this will be correct, or this can be specified at the command line, per project, or through environment variables - see ``git gitz``